Self-Rectifying Diffusion Sampling with Perturbed-Attention Guidance: Abstract

 \section{Abstract}

-Recent studies have demonstrated that diffusion models are capable of generating high-quality samples, but their quality heavily depends on sampling guidance techniques, such as classifier guidance (CG) and classifier-free guidance (CFG).
-These techniques are often not applicable in unconditional generation or in various downstream tasks such as image restoration.
-In this paper, we propose a novel sampling guidance, called \textbf{Perturbed-Attention Guidance (PAG)}, which improves diffusion sample quality across both unconditional and conditional settings, achieving this without requiring additional training or the integration of external modules.
-PAG is designed to progressively enhance the structure of samples throughout the denoising process.
-It involves generating intermediate samples with degraded structure by substituting selected self-attention maps in diffusion U-Net with an identity matrix, by considering the self-attention mechanisms' ability to capture structural information, and guiding the denoising process away from these degraded samples.
-In both ADM and Stable Diffusion, PAG surprisingly improves sample quality in conditional and even unconditional scenarios.
-Moreover, PAG significantly improves the baseline performance in various downstream tasks where existing guidances such as CG or CFG cannot be fully utilized, including ControlNet with empty prompts and image restoration such as inpainting and deblurring.
+Recent studies have demonstrated that diffusion models can generate high-quality samples, but their quality heavily depends on sampling guidance techniques, such as classifier guidance (CG) and classifier-free guidance (CFG).
+These techniques are often not applicable in unconditional generation or various downstream tasks such as the solving inverse problems.
+In this paper, we propose novel sampling guidance, called \textbf{Perturbed-Attention Guidance (PAG)}, which improves diffusion sample quality across both unconditional and conditional settings, achieving this without requiring additional training or the integration of external modules.
+PAG progressively enhances the structure of samples throughout the denoising process by generating intermediate samples with degraded structures and guiding the denoising process away from these degraded samples.
+These degraded samples are created by substituting selected self-attention maps in the diffusion U-Net, which capture structural information between image patches, with an identity matrix.
+In both ADM and Stable Diffusion, PAG surprisingly improves sample quality in conditional and even unconditional generation.
+Moreover, PAG significantly enhances baseline performance in various downstream tasks where existing guidance methods such as CG or CFG cannot be fully utilized, including ControlNet with empty prompts and solving inverse problems such as inpainting and deblurring.
+To the best of our knowledge, this is the first approach to apply guidance in solving inverse problems using diffusion models.